 Classifies mentions as positive, negative, neutral, or mixed.
 Helps distinguish between features users complain about, features they celebrate, and features they're indifferent to.

 Filters research results by the personas defined in the Product Brain.
-Answers: 'What do enterprise customers say about X versus what SMB customers say?'
+Answers 'What do enterprise customers say about X versus what SMB customers say?'

-Evidence Summary
+Synthesized Summary

-Synthesizes all retrieved evidence into a 2–3 paragraph research brief that can be attached to any idea as a context item — turning raw transcripts into structured input for Mira, Atlas, and Nova.
+A 2–3 paragraph research brief that can be attached to any idea as a context item — turning raw transcripts into structured input for Mira, Atlas, and Nova.

-Research Gap Detection
+Research Gap Flag

 Data Ingestion Agent